kchrismucheke/phoenix_boilerplate/README.md

 In the future, I plan to build my own library [`excron`](https://github.com/kchrismucheke/excron) to replace Oban

+I've also included the default Github Actions workflow for phoenix to help you run some CI

 To start your clone the project then do the following:

   * Install dependencies with `mix deps.get`